emnify/product-docs/docs/glossary.md

 It can be set to:

 - **Online**: Device is transmitting or can transmit data through a data tunnel.
-- **Attached**: Device is attached to a network but has not established a data tunnel.
+- **Attached**: Device is attached to a network but hasn't established a data tunnel.
 - **Offline**: Device isn’t attached to a network.
 - **Blocked**